msphn/fedora-specs/README.md

 fedora-specs
 ============
-Theses are spec SPEC-files I created for Fedoraproject.org.
+Theses are SPEC-files I created for Fedoraproject.org.